How to Protect Kids Online

 For example, Apple's Screen Time lets you approve downloads and track usage.
 Google's Family Link does similar things for Android.
 Third-party apps add extra layers, like monitoring texts.
 Test settings with your child to ensure they work without frustration.
 Update them as tech evolves.
 The Department of Justice recommends private accounts to limit stranger contact.
 Combine controls with trusted, educational apps.

-Here's a table of common parental control features across devices:
+Common parental control features across devices:

 Choose Age-Appropriate Apps and Content